danieleascione/krusta/ideas.md

 -   **Pros**: Achieves low end-to-end latency for producers.
 Optimizes storage costs by only keeping recent data in the more expensive tier.
 -   **Cons**: Increased complexity.
 S3 Express is single-AZ, so for durability, data must be replicated across multiple S3 Express buckets in different AZs, which adds to the cost and complexity.

--   **Durability Story**: Krust **does not tolerate data loss for acknowledged writes**.
+-   **Durability Story**: Krusta **does not tolerate data loss for acknowledged writes**.
 When using S3 Express, replication of a log segment across a quorum of S3 Express buckets in different Availability Zones **must complete before** the write is acknowledged to the producer.
 This ensures that the system can tolerate the loss of a single AZ without losing any acknowledged data.
 There is no accepted data loss window.

 ### Approach C: Lock-Free Coordination with Conditional Writes (Future Research)